 The initial appearance of the rocks may have a dual meaning as some processes (e.g. flows, chemical processes, etc.) may look the same in different conditions (e.g. salt deposits may appear in oceans and salt lakes).
 Rocks may be changed the same way in different conditions.
-For example, quartize (metamorphized sandstone) may form in case of heating and pressure deep underground or heated by intrusion near the surface.
+For example, quartzite (metamorphized sandstone) may form in case of heating and pressure deep underground or heated by intrusion near the surface.

 The classification of the image itself to a certain class or feature characteristic may be done with different algorithms.
-The Different scientists touched on the rock description automatization problem was touched by different scientists in various ways and for various purposes.
+The rock description automatization problem was touched by different scientists in various ways and for various purposes.

 One of the earliest works on the theme of geological features automatic characterization was published by Jonatan Hall with his colleagues (Hall et al., 1996).
-They proposed a methodology to extract sedimentological-and, structural, petrophysical, and reservoir description information from wireline images and core photographs.
+They proposed a methodology to extract sedimentological and structural, petrophysical and reservoir description information from wireline images and core photographs.
 The main objective was to classify known geometric structures and textures and abstract them into geological processes.
 The second objective was upscaling and downscaling the described characteristics to produce reliable descriptions.
-A set of human and machine virtuesadvantages and failingsdisadvantages was defined by (Hall et al., 1996).
+A set of human and machine virtues and failings was defined by (Hall et al., 1996).
 Humans can recognize features from noisy data and adapt by learning new knowledge, but it can be subjective and biased.
-A human tends to be inconsistent in applying knowledge and interpretation and making hasty interpretations.
+A human tends to be inconsistent in applying knowledge and interpretation and making hasty interpretations, but he also can formalize models to explain observations and interpretations.
 According to (Hall et al., 1996), a machine has virtues.
 It can untiringly load and process large volumes of data, provide summarized statistics and provide formalized uncertainty evaluation measures.
 Several methods were applied to extract information from the images(Hall et al., 1996).
-For the planar events like boundaries, calcite_concretionary_calcite nodules, fractures and many others, edge detection followed by Hough transform is performed.
+For the planar events like boundaries, calcite concretionary nodules, fractures and many others, edge detection followed by Hough transform is performed.
 The extracted features were analyzed with different statistics for various shapes like ellipsoids.
-It takes around 40 minutes per meter to calculate the statistic- (but it probably could be improved by newer algorithms and hardware).
+It takes around 40 minutes per meter to calculate the statistic.
 For textural information characterization like rock fabric, several steps are performed.
-Firstly, a statistic based on co-occurrence matrices was calculated-(Peckinpaugh, 1991).
+Firstly, a statistic based on co-occurrence matrices was calculated.
 Secondly, linearity is defined as the distance from the origin and direction as the angular position on the cross plot calculated.
-Finally, an unsupervised neural network called Competitive and Selective Learning (CSL) (Ueda and Nakano, 1994) classifies the texture based on calculated statistics.
+Finally, an unsupervised neural network called Competitive and Selective Learning (CSL) classifies the texture based on calculated statistics.
 The same statistics are used for the calculation of True Dip and Azimuth.
-The computation time for a window length of 0.5 m with a step of 0.075m is 6 seconds per meter- (which could be improved by newer algorithms and hardware).
+The computation time for a window length of 0.5 m with a step of 0.075m is 6 seconds per meter.